USS McDougal (DD-358): Post World War II and fate

 She cruised to Casco Bay 11 to 15 September and began support duty with the Operational Development Force, Atlantic Fleet (TF 69).
 Reclassified AG-126 on 17 September, she carried out experimental operations helping to improve naval gunnery and radar.
 Her duties during the remainder of 1945 sent her to Boston, Newport, and Norfolk.
 She arrived in Boston 15 December, thence resumed operations out of Norfolk 29 March 1946.

 She steamed to New York 15 to 16 June and decommissioned at Tompkinsville, Staten Island, 24 June 1946.

 Assigned to duty as a training ship for the Naval Reserve, McDougal was placed in service 13 January 1947.
 She operated under control of the 3d Naval District while based at Brooklyn.
-She was placed out of service 8 March 1949 and sold to H. H. Buncher Company, Pittsburgh, Pennsylvania, 2 August.
+She was placed out of service 8 March 1949 and sold to the H. H. Buncher Company, Pittsburgh, Pennsylvania, 2 August.
 Her name was struck from the Navy List 15 August, and she was removed from naval custody 22 September 1949.
+McDougal did not earn any battle stars during World War II.